-Laying aside today all the cares of life, come ye, let us make haste to the temple of the Lord, celebrating the radiant memory of the venerable ones; and well instructed in their life, let us purify our senses and sanctify our lips with prayer; and sighing over our offenses from the depths of our hearts, let us cry out to our Savior, Jesus most sweet: By their prayers, O Christ God, have mercy upon us!
+Laying aside today all the cares of life, come ye, let us make haste to the temple of the Lord, celebrating the radiant memory of the venerable ones; and having been well instructed in their life, let us purify our senses and sanctify our lips with prayer; and sighing over our offenses from the depths of our hearts, let us cry out to our Savior, Jesus most sweet: By their prayers, O Christ God, have mercy upon us!

-On the Aposticha, Glory ..., in Tone V:
+Glory ..., Both now ..., Theotokion, or Stavrotheotokion: On the Aposticha, Glory ..., in Tone V:

 With what praises shall we honor you, O venerable ones?
-What hymns shall we sing to you, who from your youth gave your life over to Christ, and emulated the feats of him that is the greatest of those who have been born of woman?
-The mind is not capable, and every tongue that speaketh boastful words falleth silent, yet our hearts are inflamed all the more with eagerness; wherefore, we entreat you, instead of hymns accept our faith and love.
+What hymns shall we sing to you, who from your youth gave your life over to Christ, emulating the feats of him who is the greatest of those who born of woman?
+The mind is not able, and every tongue that speaketh boastful words falls silent, yet our hearts are inflamed all the more with eagerness; wherefore, we entreat you, instead of hymns accept our faith and love.